Physics of Soft Matter Lab at Harvey Mudd College

 3) Read more examples of engineered microrobotic devices inspired by nature.
 Contribute to that document by adding more information from a primary literature source for one device.

-4) Look at Fig. 1 of Roberts and Azizi JEB 2011: What are the three main functions of biological springs?
+What are the three main functions of biological springs?
 Which one are we focused on in our research?
-Optional: skim the full paper Roberts and Azizi JEB 2011.

 5) Do a careful reading of Longo et al JEB 2019 which lays out a framework for Latch-mediated Spring-actuated (LaMSA) systems.
 Come up with three questions that you would like answered (could be clarifying questions, conceptual questions, research questions, or even just highlighting places that are confusing).